maxinebaghdadi/Wine-Predictions/index.md

 ### BERT Model

 The BERT Model is a state-of-the-art natural language processor recently developed by researchers at [Google AI Language](https://arxiv.org/pdf/1810.04805.pdf).
 Past models looked at a text sequence from left to right or combined left-to-right and right-to-left training, BERT, on the other hand, implements bidirectional training of a Transformer and thus has a deeper flow and language context than single-direction models.
+It is largely applied in classification tasks (including sentiment analyses), question answering tasks and named entity recognition (NER).
 Fundamentally this transformer includes two mechanisms: an encoder that reads the text input and a decoder that produces a prediction for task.

 BERT uses two training strategies:
-  1. *Masked LM*: 15% of the words in a sequence fed into BERT are replaced with a Mask token.
+  1. Masked LM: 15% of the words in a sequence fed into BERT are replaced with a Mask token.
 The model predicts the original value of the masked words based on the context of the non-masked.
 Its loss function only considers the prediction of the masked values.
-  2. *Next Sentence Prediction*:
+  2. Next Sentence Prediction: 50% of inputs are a pair in which the second sentence is a subsequent sentence in the original and the other 50% is where random sentences from the text are chosen as the second sentence.
+This trains the model to disconnect the random sentence from the first.